Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Primary Care, the Oxford Institute of Digital Health, and the Centre for Research Equity, are running a joint practical, discussion-led training session for graduate students and early-career researchers.
+The Oxford Institute of Digital Health, the Centre for Research Equity and Primary Care, are running a joint practical, discussion-led training session for graduate students and early-career researchers.
 This free workshop will focus on Equality, Diversity & Inclusion (EDI) and Patient & Public Involvement and Engagement (PPIE).
 The day will bring together EDI and PPIE experts, funding/review insight, and - crucially – PPIE member perspectives to explore what meaningful inclusion looks like in real projects.

 We would like to invite you to join us for this free, in person, EDI & PPIE workshop.